Wohlstand/ADLMIDI-Player-Java/README.md

 # ADLMIDI-Player-Java
 Implementation of ADLMIDI based MIDI-player for Android

 It's a MIDI-player based on emulator of a Frequency Modulation chip Yamaha OPL3.
-This small MIDI-player made with using of [libADLMIDI](https://github.com/Wohlstand/libADLMIDI/) library - a fork of origina ADLMIDI a console program implementation.
+This small MIDI-player made with using of [libADLMIDI](https://github.com/Wohlstand/libADLMIDI/) library - a fork of original ADLMIDI a console program implementation.

 # Key features